-Your lender will need to see a work history (usually about 2 years) to make sure your income source is stable, reliable, and consistent.
+Your lender will need to see a work history (usually about 2 years) to make sure your income source is stable and reliable.

 Preparing your income is all about pulling the right documentation together to show steady employment.
-If you are on payroll, you will likely just need to provide recent pay stubs for one month and last two years of W-2s.
-If self-employed, you will need to submit your tax returns for two years and other documents the lender requests.
-It may be possible to use a bank statement program for self-employment with a larger down payment which can be discussed with your lender.
+If you are on payroll, you will likely just need to provide recent pay stubs and W-2s.
+If self-employed, you will need to submit your tax returns and other documents the lender requests.